newffy/datasciencecoursera/README.md

 # datasciencecoursera
-repo for DataScience specialization track on Coursers
+repo for DataScience specialization track on Coursera